shervlad/hw1/README.md

 Cummulative Reward, Min Reward, Mean Reward, Max Reward, Min Val, Mean Val, Max Val, Mean Loss Pi, Mean Loss

-**plots/** : plots of the policy are saved every 100th epoch.
-The arroes represent the action at that position.
+**plots/** - plots of the policy are saved every 100th epoch.
+The arrows represent the action at that position.
 The color represents the value function.
 For the pusher policy the position of the object is fixed.

 **policy.pt** - contains the saved parameters of the learned policy.

 **valye_fn.pt** - contains the saved parameters of the learned value function

-**metrics_plot**   plot of the metrics saved in metrics.csv
+**metrics_plot.png** - plot of the metrics saved in metrics.csv

-**reward_function.txt** - the reward functino used for this experiment
+**reward_function.txt** - the reward functin used for this experiment